retsyx/amity/README.md

 Select the 'HomeKit' tab, and press 'Enable'.
 Follow the instructions to pair Amity with HomeKit.

+## Home Assistant / MQTT

+Amity can be integrated with Home Assistant.
+This allows integrating Amity into Home Assistant automations.
+In addition, if using a BLE remote that supports battery level reporting, the remote battery level and charge state is reported to Home Assistant.

+It is highly recommended to complete all activity configuration, and setup before adding Amity into Home Assistant.

+While Amity's MQTT implementation is tailored for seamless operation with Home Assistant, it can be used with any MQTT based system.

+Select the 'MQTT' tab, configure the required MQTT settings and press 'Enable'.

 ## Backup & Restore

 For backup, Amity configuration can be downloaded in the 'Configuration' section of the 'Advanced' tab.
-To restore a backup, use the upload feature.
+To restore a backup, use the upload feature in the same tab.

 ## CLI Management